-Supposedly, a lot of this talk about “speaking Spanish being cultural appropriation” came from Tumblr but I couldn’t verify that.
+Supposedly, a lot of this talk about “is speaking Spanish cultural appropriation” came from Tumblr but I couldn’t verify that.

-Anyway, someone poses a question asking the author if it bothers them if someone speaks Spanish and if it is cultural appropriation.
+Anyway, someone poses a question asking the author if it bothers them if someone speaks Spanish and "is speaking Spanish cultural appropriation?"

 I find this Tumblr piece to be a little bit less antagonistic and a little bit more fair in its take.